 We track some of the transactions involved in building and selling one of these homes.

 Clancy Builders pays their employees.
 They also pay for building supplies, fuel for their trucks and subcontracting.
 On occasion there may be rental fees for specialized or temporary replacement machines.
 All of this contributes to the long process that begins with wood, ores and other natural resources and ultimately results in a completed home.
 In other words, Clancy Builders directs part of its financial outlay into the basic part of the productive process2See Section 2..
 On a regular basis, however, tools need to be repaired or replaced.
 And so, part of their financial outlay also is directed to the surplus part of the economy.

-Remember the diagram at the end of Section 2, for two types of work in a primitive economy.
-As examples in this Section 3 help bring out, the same division is found in modern economies.
+Remember the diagram at the end of Section 2 for two types of work in a primitive economy.
+As the examples here help bring out, the same division is found in modern economies.
 However, currencies, banking and other financial services also come into the picture.
 How, then, might we diagram the modern economy?
 As mentioned above, the basic and surplus parts of the productive process can include long supply chains, the results of which are either basic or surplus goods and services.
-For readers who have taken an elementary course in economics, you may also recall the words “supply” and “demand.”
-However, as examples reveal, there are two types of work, two types of goods and services, two types of supply and demand.
+For readers who have taken an elementary course in economics, you may recall the words “supply” and “demand.”
+However, as examples reveal, there are two types of supply and demand.
 We also need to include banking and mortgage services.
 These are involved with almost all stakeholders in all parts of both levels of the productive process.
 So, why not put them in the middle of the diagram?

 Why are the arrows in the diagram above only pointing inward?
 It is a matter of keeping the diagram simple.
 Payments can go both ways.
 Although, in circumstances where accounting is complex, one might do well to have a convention of signs where, say, monies paid into the redistributive function are negative while those from the redistributive function are positive (or vice versa, so long as there is consistency).